 Azure Database for MySQL is a managed service that you use to run, manage, and scale highly available MySQL Databases in the cloud.
 This Quickstart shows you how to create an Azure Database for MySQL server in about five minutes by using the Azure portal.

-If you don't have an Azure subscription, create a free account before you begin.
+If you don't have an Azure subscription, create a free Azure account before you begin.

-Log in to Azure
+Sign in to Azure

-Create Azure Database for MySQL server
+Create an Azure Database for MySQL server

 Follow these steps to create an Azure Database for MySQL server:

 Select the New button (+) in the upper-left corner of the portal.

 Select Databases > Azure Database for MySQL.
 You can also type MySQL in the search box to find the service.